January, EUROPEAN BMX RACING DECLINING?

 The event did have over 1700 entries representing 19 countries, as it seemed about 200 entries more then in Geneva (CH) last year.
 This could be called a real European Challenge and Championship event in that sense.
 First and fore all, one cannot control the weather.
 Friday the weather was just fine and therefore the atmosphere was great.
 Racing was good and the finals did have a good mix of riders from the different countries.

-One thing I still don't understand, even after being in BMX for this many years, is the fact that UCI and/or organisers don't give any attention to people that have mend a great deal for International BMX.
+One thing I still don't understand, even after being in BMX for this many years, is the fact that UCI and/or organizers don't give any attention to people that have ment a great deal for International BMX.
 Together with myself, Arvid Meland (Norway) a former chairman of the European section of the UCI-BMX department entered the gate for this event.
 Both of us had to pay for a ticket to get in and we had to go on the grandstand as everybody else.
 Nothing wrong with that, BUT….. there is no respect for people who made a difference in whatever way, in our sport.
 This is not about the money, this is about a principal paying respect to the people that did built BMX in Europe.
-A seat on the VIP stand would have been the least the UCI and/or the organisation could have provided us with.
+A seat on the VIP stand would have been the least the UCI and/or the organization could have provided us with.
 Probably they don't care or don't even think about this at all.
 People complaining why BMX doesn't get the respect that it deserves?
-Well, the above is one small reason why!
+Well, the above is one reason why!